ccapdev1920T2/s11g5/README.md

 ## Setting Up

 ### Local
-1. To setup this app locally, clone this repository by either downloading [here](https://github.com/ccapdev1920T2/s11g5/archive/refs/heads/master.zip), or is git is downloaded, run the following command in the command prompt:
+1. To setup this app locally, clone this repository by either downloading [here](https://github.com/ccapdev1920T2/s11g5/archive/refs/heads/master.zip), or if git is downloaded, run the following command in the command prompt:
 ```
 git clone https://github.com/ccapdev1920T2/s11g5
 ```